U.S. Senator Burr steps aside as committee chair as FBI probes stock trades | MarketScreener

 'HIGHEST LEVELS' AT JUSTICE

 The Democratic Party in Burr's home state of North Carolina said he should resign from the Senate.
-Burr, 64, had already said he would not run for a fourth six-year Senate term in 2022.
+Burr, 64, had decided not to run for a fourth six-year Senate term in 2022 well before the reports on his stock sales.

 Reuters could not immediately learn precisely when the search warrant was executed.
-The warrant was first reported by the Los Angeles Times.
+The warrant was first reported late on Wednesday by the Los Angeles Times.

-The Intelligence Committee chairmanship is one of the most important positions in the Senate, approving the president's nominees to lead the country's spy agencies and conducting oversight of their operations.
+The Intelligence Committee chairmanship is one of the most important positions in the Senate.
+The panel approves the president's nominees to lead the country's spy agencies and handles oversight of their operations, conducting most of its business behind closed doors.

-It was not immediately clear who would take over as chairman.
-The three senators next in line for seniority on the Republican-led panel - Jim Risch, Marco Rubio and Susan Collins - all chair other committees.
+It was not immediately clear who would step in as chairman.
+The three senators next in line for seniority on the Republican-led intelligence committee - Jim Risch, Marco Rubio and Susan Collins - all chair other committees.

 The Senate's Republican leadership will decide who will take the position.